 We recognize the pandemic’s toll on life, health and finances.
 But for those able to help this cause, we expect these statues will captivate not only today’s guests but visitors for generations to come.

 If we can raise $3,900, we can erect a four-foot tall Florida panther – the emblem of Florida State Parks – and an eight-foot tall Florida black bear.
 Both will be hand carved from Central Florida cypress by Chainsaw Carver Mark Rice at Chainsaw Designs.
 Mark’s sculptures are at parks and tourist destinations throughout Central Florida.
 His work can be viewed on Facebook: Mark W. Rice.

 Wekiwa’s anniversary marks 50 years of milestones: the addition of campgrounds, a nature center, 13.5 miles of trails, a full concession and grill offering canoe/kayak rentals; as well as what the park and community have endured together -- numerous storms that toppled hundreds of trees and closed the park for weeks at a time, the amount of prescribed fires needed to manage the wildlands, the extra traffic congestion created by nearly 500,000 annual visitors and now a global pandemic.

-July 1st marks the first day of the fiftieth anniversary.
-The $3900.00 needs to be raised by the end of April in order to have the two carvings completed and in place before that day.
-Donations of any size are welcome and very much appreciated.
-Individual and Corporate contributions of $500 or more will receive a personalized plaque notating one's participation as a major contributor in the Wekiwa Springs State Park 50th Anniversary - Raise A Bear Campaign.
+The Wekiva Wilderness Trust, the volunteer 501c3 non-profit that supports the park, is raising the tax-deductible donations.
+We need to raise $3,900 by the 31st of July for the 50th anniversary.
+Donations of any size are welcome.
+Individual and corporate contributions of $500 or more will receive a personalized plaque noting one's participation as a major contributor in the Wekiwa Springs State Park Fiftieth Anniversary - Raise A Panther and A Bear Campaign.